joaquim-verges/Helium/README.md

 Building an app should feel like assembling Lego blocks, that's the core principle of Helium.
 The framework proposes the following mental model to structure your code:

-- `UiBlock`: a class that handles rendering UI.
+- `UiBlock` - a class that handles rendering UI.
-- `LogicBlock`: a class that handles logic.
+- `LogicBlock` - a class that handles logic.
-- `AppBlock = (LogicBlock + UiBlock)`: assembling logic with UI creates a fully functional piece of your App.
+- `AppBlock = (LogicBlock + UiBlock)` - assembling logic with UI creates a fully functional piece of your App.

 Just like Lego blocks, or puzzle pieces, a `UiBlock` can only be assembled with a `LogicBlock` if they're compatible.